jbatalle/google-music-for-amarok/Readme.md

 configuration.

 IMPORTANT
-You need to give execution permissions to the google_music.sh file.
+You need to have installed curl.

-You can use the following command:

-  chmod +x ~/.kde4/share/apps/amarok/scripts/google_music/google_music.sh

-or if you stay inside the folder:

-  chmod +x google_music.sh

 Once the plugin is installed, you can see a new option in Tools Menu.
 Here you have to put your google account.
 Then, you can download the list of songs pushing the button allocated in the Tools Menu ("Update Google Music List").
-After a few seconds, AMarok shows an alert in order to confirm the correct downloaded.
+After a few seconds, Amarok shows an alert in order to confirm the correct downloaded.
 Then restart Amarok to check the list of songs downloaded.

 At this moment is only a basic system, works fine but needs more little changes in order to improve the reliability.